This section describes the professional development benefits available to members of the following employee groups:

 - 12 credits of UBC undergraduate courses (transferable to your eligible dependent spouse or child); or

 - 12 credits of UBC graduate courses (non-transferable to your dependent spouse or child); or

 - UBC graduate program fees (up to the normal program fee); or

-- UBC Extended Learning and approved Sauder School of Business Continuing Business Studies non-credit courses and certificate programs (the dollar equivalent of 12 undergraduate credits); or
+- UBC Extended Learning and approved Sauder School of Business Continuing Business Studies non-credit courses and certificate programs (the dollar equivalent of 12 undergraduate credits).

 The Tuition Waiver covers the cost of tuition for up to 12 credits of undergraduate courses, 12 credits of graduate courses or graduate program fees (up to the normal program fee) over a 12-month period, provided that a fee-paying student is not displaced.
 This benefit covers tuition fees only and does not cover any other fees that may be associated with the course.
-You can also use the dollar-equivalent of 12 undergraduate credits to waive the tuition of UBC Extended Learning courses, Sauder School of Business Continuing Business Studies approved non-credit courses and certificate programs as well as Certificate in Digital Leadership approved courses.
+You can also use the dollar-equivalent of 12 undergraduate credits to waive the tuition of UBC Extended Learning courses, Sauder School of Business Continuing Business Studies approved non-credit courses and certificate programs.

 Tuition Waivers can be used at UBC’s Vancouver and Okanagan campuses.